Trinity Cheltenham

+Trinity Cheltenham is an Evangelical, charismatic Anglican church in Cheltenham, Gloucestershire, England.

+Overview

-Trinity Cheltenham is an Evangelical, charismatic Anglican church in Cheltenham, Gloucestershire.
-It was originally known as "Trinity" when it was first opened but later "Holy Trinity" before reverting to its original name.
-As well as being part of the Church of England, it is a major contributor to the New Wine network.
+The church was originally known as "Trinity" when it was first opened, then "Holy Trinity" before reverting to its original name.
+It is part of the Church of England and is a major contributor to the New Wine network.
 The Church has around 1000 members, making it one of the largest churches in the UK.
 A recent article cited it as the 11th largest church in Britain.

+As well as Sunday services, the church offers an array of mid-week activities, including the Alpha Course, 'King's Table', Life groups and activities for children, young people and students.
+There are now more than 1,000 people who worship on a regular basis.

 Location

 The main church building is located on Portland Street, Cheltenham.
 The church also owns Trinity House and Trinity Fusion, behind the church building on Trinity Lane, and its offices are located in Winchcombe House.